jvanasco/pyramid_sqlassist/README.md

-Another important note...
+# Another important note...
 ==========================

-	DbSessionsContainer
+## DbSessionsContainer

-		this convenience class ONLY deals with 3 connections right now : reader
+this convenience class ONLY deals with 3 connections right now :

+	* reader
-			writer
+	* writer
-			logger
+	* logger

 If you have more/different names - subclass , or create a patch to deal with dynamic names.
 I didn't have time for that.

-		The reader and writer classes will start with an automatic rollback. the logger will not.
+The reader and writer classes will start with an automatic rollback.

+The logger will not.

 This behavior is not driven by the actual SqlAlchemy configuration-  though yes, it should be.

-Caveats
+# Caveats
 ========

-# $$COMMIT$$
+## $$COMMIT$$

 if you're using zope & transaction modules :

-		- you need to call "transaction.commit"
+	* you need to call "transaction.commit"

-	if you're not using zope & transaction modules
+if you're not using zope & transaction modules :

-		- you need to call "dbession_writer.commit()"
+	* you need to call "dbession_writer.commit()"

-# Rollbacks
+## Rollbacks

 you want to call rollback on the specific dbSessions to control what is in each one

-# catching exceptions if you're trying to support both transaction.commit() and dbsession.commit()
+## catching exceptions if you're trying to support both transaction.commit() and dbsession.commit()

 let's say you do this:

 	try:
 		dbSession_writer_1.add(object1)
 		dbSession_writer_1.commit()
 	except AssertionError , e:
 		print "Should fail because zope wants this"

 	# add to writer
 	dbSession_writer_2.add(object2)

 	# commit
 	transaction.commit()

-	in this event, both object1 and object2 will be committed by transaction.commit() you must explicitly call a rollback after the Assertion Error
+in this event, both object1 and object2 will be committed by transaction.commit()

+You must explicitly call a rollback after the Assertion Error

 # Reflected Tables

-	this is disabled right now.  it's totally janky.  someone else can fix it
+this is disabled right now.  it's totally janky.  someone else can fix it if they want